PhoenixBasics/phoenixbasics.github.io/stepausersignin.md

 end
 ```

- We don't need to make any changes here so in the terminal run `mix ecto.mograte`.
+If we run the migration now we'll get an error because we're missing the router - so let's hold off on that a bit.

-The generated `Fawkes.Signup` context will contain a lot of things we don't need, however.
+The generated `Fawkes.Signup` context will contain a lot of things we don't need.
 For signup we will only need the `new` and `create` actions and related functionality - so let's delete everything except change_user/1 and create_user/1.
 Since we no longer run queries in this context we can also delete the `import Ecto.Query` line.
 The end should look something like this:

 ```
 defmodule Fawkes.Signup do